Janjot Singh

-Janjot Singh is an Punjabi film director associated with Rhythm Boyz Production.
+Janjot Singh is a Punjabi film director associated with Rhythm Boyz Production.
 He started his career assisting the direction for films Jatt James Bond (2014) and Sardaar Ji (2015), and made his direction debut in 2019 with Chal Mera Putt (2019), which became the highest-grossing Punjabi films overseas.
 Also, the film was nominated for Best Comedy Film, and Singh was nominated for Best Debut Director at PTC Punjabi Film Awards 2020.